nawabahmadreshi/project-sunbird.github.io/pages/developer-docs/upgrading.md

         quartz      -	Used by sunbird backend services

-**Restore:**
+**Restore Postgres**

-* Copy the backup file from the `/tmp/postgresql-backup/<backup_file>`
+1. Copy the backup file from the `/tmp/postgresql-backup/<backup_file>`

-* Run the below command for restore
+2. Run the command `./restore_postgres.sh` to start restoring

-		./restore_postgres.sh

-### Elasticsearch
+### Elastic Search

+The following steps must be followed to backup Elastic Search database:

 **Backup:**

-* Run the below script for backup
+1. Run the following script to take the backup

-		./backup_elasticsearch.sh
+`./backup_elasticsearch.sh`

-* Above command creates the backup file in the location `/etc/elasticsearch/backup`.
+**Note:** Executing the command creates the backup file at the following location

+`/etc/elasticsearch/backup`

-* Backup of Elasticsearch is done for below databases
+2. Backup of Elasticsearch included the following databases:

-		searchindex      - Stores the user, org , course, batch data sunbirdplugin    - Stores the plugin related data (object API) sunbirddataaudit - Stores the user & org audit history data.
+		a) searchindex      - Stores the user, org , course, batch data

-**Restore:**
+		b) sunbirdplugin    - Stores the plugin related data (object API)
+		c) sunbirddataaudit - Stores the user & organization audit history data

+**Restore Elastic Search**

-Copy the backup file from the `/tmp/elasticsearch-backup/<backup_file>` to the instance where you want to run restore.
+1. Copy the backup file from `/tmp/elasticsearch-backup/<backup_file>` to the instance where you want to run the restore operation.

-Run
+2. Run the following command:

-	./restore_elasticsearch.sh <path/to/the/restore_file

-**Note:** Install Python on the Cassandra machine, if you use our scripts to backup or restore the Cassandra database.
+`./restore_elasticsearch.sh <path/to/the/restore_file`

+**Note:** Executing this command ensures that elastic search database is restored.